nasa/oceandata-notebooks/README.md

 on manual updates to `pyproject.toml` and `hub/environment.yml`.
 No `requirements` file in this repository should be manually edited.
 The `hub/environment.yml` is there for non-Python packages we prefer to get from conda-forge.
-1. `requirements.txt` are the locked dependencies needed in `src/setup.py`
+1. `requirements.txt` are the locked dependencies needed in `book/setup.py`
 1. `hub/requirements.in` are the (locked) packages from repo2docker and `hub/environment.yml`
 1. `hub/requirements.txt` are a merge of our (locked) dependencies `hub/requirements.in`

 ### Building Notebooks as HTML

-In addition to the ".py" files paired to notebooks, the `src` folder contains configuration for a [Jupyter Book][jb].
+In addition to the ".py" files paired to notebooks, the `book` folder contains configuration for a [Jupyter Book][jb].
 Building the notebooks as one book allows for separation of content from the JavaScript and CSS, unlike standalone HTML files built with `nbconvert`.
 It also provides a way to test that all notebook are free of errors.
 Run the following commands